jito-foundation/ncn-template/simulation-test-detailed-guide.md

 3.  **Operator Instruction**: This is the primary action taken by participants during a consensus cycle.
     *   `cast_vote`: Allows an operator (using their admin key) to submit their vote for the current epoch.

-For more details, you can always check the source code or the API documentation [here](put a link here).
-(TODO: Add link to API docs if available)
+For more details, you can always check the source code or the API documentation [here](TODO: Add link to API docs if available).

 ## Build and run the Simulation Test

-The simulation test is a comprehensive scenario designed to mimic a complete NCN system.
+This section will walk through building simulation test of our example NCN program.
+The test represents is a comprehensive scenario designed to mimic a complete NCN system.
 It involves multiple operators, vaults, and different types of tokens.
 The test covers the entire workflow, from the initial setup of participants and the NCN program itself, through the voting process, and finally to reaching and verifying consensus.
 It heavily utilizes Jito's restaking and vault infrastructure alongside the custom NCN voting logic.

+The NCN program used can be found [here](TODO: provide link to repo).
+By creating a simulation test of this NCN, you'll be better prepared to use it as a template or base that you can adapt to create your own NCN program.
+Just a reminder: we do not recommend most NCN developers build their NCN from scratch.
+Rather, we suggest using this prebuilt program as a starting point and customizing it according to your needs.

+The simulation test we'll be creating below can also be found in the [example NCN repository](TODO: provide link).
+However, you'll understand the system better if you write the test along with us, so feel free to clone the repository, delete the test, and follow along.
+This will give you hands-on experience with the entire NCN lifecycle: initializing vaults and operators using Jito's restaking and vault programs, configuring the NCN program, and executing the full voting process.

 ### Prerequisites

 Before running the simulation test, ensure you have completed the following setup steps:

-1. Set up the local Solana test ledger by running the script: `./scripts/setup-test-ledger.sh`
+1. Set up the local Solana test ledger by running the script: `./scripts/setup-test-ledger.sh` TODO:- @mohammed - did we say we still need this step?
+I remember you and Christian debating it
 2. Build the NCN onchain program using Cargo: `cargo build-sbf --manifest-path program/Cargo.toml --sbf-out-dir integration_tests/tests/fixtures`
 3. Ensure you have the correct versions installed:
     *   Solana CLI: 2.2.6 (recommended)